CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 MPI is initialized in *init\_communicate* for both coupled and stand-alone MPI runs.
-The ice component communicates with a flux coupler or other climate components via external routiines that handle the variables listed in the `Icepack documentation <https://cice-consortium-icepack.readthedocs.io/en/master/science_guide/sg_boundary_forcing.html>`_.
+The ice component communicates with a flux coupler or other climate components via external routines that handle the variables listed in the `Icepack documentation <https://cice-consortium-icepack.readthedocs.io/en/master/science_guide/index.html>`_.
 For stand-alone runs,
 routines in **ice\_forcing.F90** read and interpolate data from files, and are intended merely to provide guidance for the user to write his or